georgebrindeiro/map_manager_api/map_manager_api.rst

 Available types
 ---------------

-``linksChanged(added: LinkIds, removed: LinkIds)`` Links have been added to or removed from a set of watched frames.
+``linksChanged(added: LinkIds, removed: LinkIds, modified: LinkIds)`` referred by ``TriggerLinkChangedId`` Links have been added to or removed from a set of watched frames.
-``estimatedFramesMoved(frames: FrameIds, origin: FrameId)`` The estimated postition of a set of frames have been moved with respect to ``origin``.
+``estimatedFramesMoved(frames: FrameIds, origin: FrameId)`` referred by ``TriggerPoseChangedId`` The estimated pose of a set of frames have been moved with respect to ``origin``.
-``frameDataChanged(frames: FrameIds, type: DataType)`` Data have been changed for a set of watched frames and a data type.
+``frameDataChanged(frames: FrameIds, type: DataType)`` referred by ``TriggerFrameDataChangedId`` Data have been changed for a set of watched frames and a data type.
-``linkDataChanged(links: LinkIds, type: DataType)`` Data have been changed for a set of watched links and a data type.
+``linkDataChanged(links: LinkIds, type: DataType)`` referred by ``TriggerLinkDataChangedId`` Data have been changed for a set of watched links and a data type.

+    SM: FIXME: should we have a trigger for frame removed as well?
+It would be nice for consistency, but practically this seems a rare use case.

 Trigger book-keeping
 --------------------

-These trigger-bookkeeping queries do not operate within transactions and might fail, by returning invalid trigger identifiers.
+These trigger bookkeeping queries do not operate within transactions and might fail, by returning invalid trigger identifiers.

-``watchLinks(frames: FrameIds, existingTrigger = none: TriggerLinkChangedId) -> TriggerLinkChangedId``
+``watchLinks(frames: FrameIds, labelFilter = none: LabelFilter, existingTrigger = none: TriggerLinkChangedId) -> TriggerLinkChangedId``
-  Watch a set of frames for link changes, return the trigger identifier.
+  Watch a set of frames for changes of their links (addition, removal, value modification), optionally filtered by labels, and return the trigger identifier.
   Optionally reuse an existing trigger of the same type.
   All frames must exist, otherwise this query fails.
-``watchEstimatedTransforms(frames: FrameIds, origin: FrameId, epsilon: (Float64, Float64), existingTrigger = none: TriggerPoseChangedId) -> TriggerPoseChangedId``
+``watchEstimatedTransforms(frames: FrameIds, origin: FrameId, epsilon: (Float64, Float64), labelFilter = none: LabelFilter, existingTrigger = none: TriggerPoseChangedId) -> TriggerPoseChangedId``
-  Watch a set of frames for estimated pose changes with respect to origin.
+  Watch a set of frames for estimated pose changes with respect to ``origin``, optionally filtered by labels, and return the trigger identifier.
   Set the threshold in (translation, rotation) below which no notification occurs.
   All frames must exist and have a link to origin, otherwise this query fails.
 ``watchFrameData(frames: FrameIds, type: DataType, existingTrigger = none: TriggerFrameDataChangedId) -> TriggerFrameDataChangedId``